AlanRostem/SteelPurge/README.md

 #### Anvils

 The checkpoints on each level is an anvil.
 These can be used to craft certain items (ammo, weapons, etc.).
 When a level is complete, before the player is about to leave the level there is an anvil for the player to use.
+Anvils have a quick repair-and-refill option for players who choose not to upgrade their weapons.
+There will be a notification on the anvil saying that the player can upgrade or make new weapons and the amount of new things he can explore.

 #### Purge Mode